SM 25x350 [2xM8] / N52 - magnetic roller

 In addition to immense power, neodymium magnets have the following advantages:

-- Significant importance in the industry of new technologies – are utilized in computer drives, electric motors, medical equipment or other advanced devices.
+- Wide application in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: